borikokeny/Holidaze-Project-Exam-2/README.md

 - Use a stud.noroff.no email to test user registration.
 - Venue management features are only accessible for Venue Managers.

+## Contributing
+If you want to contribute to the project and make it better, your help is very welcome.

 ## Contact Information
 You can contact me: